ThGreatExplorer/OOD_Reversi/Readme.md

 player moves.

-Essentially, there are two directions of mutations to the model: the view (from a human player when they click on a cell and press enter or pass to move) and the AI Player which, when its their turn, directly plays a move on the model.
+Essentially, there are two directions of mutations to the model: the view (from a human player when they click on a cell and press enter or "p" for pass to make a move) and the AI Player which, when its their turn, directly plays a move on the model.
 Note the AI Player doesn't need any information about the view.
 This is what the diagram above is depicting.

 Based on those two necessities, we implemented two features interfaces, one representing the [Model-State](src/controller/ModelObserverFeatures.java), the other representing the [Player to View](src/controller/PlayerActionFeatures.java).
 At the high level, the first interface was an Observer Pattern that after the model state changed, asked any AI Players to make a move, then told the views to update for every player and view subscribed to the model.
-The second interface is meant to be called by the View when a player presses enter to play a move or pass to pass a move, then the interface tells the model state to update.
+The second interface is meant to be called by the View when a player presses enter to play a move or "p" to pass a move, then the interface tells the model state to update.

 We made the decision to make the controller has-a instead of is-a feature interface to further